Security Compliance Best Practices

 A risk assessment plan: how to develop one?

-It can help your organization meet compliance regulations.
-To develop your risk assessment plan you should identify:
+Conducting risk assessments can help your organization meet compliance regulations and fortify your organization from potential security incidents.
+To develop your own risk assessment plan, you should identify:

-• what type of data you operate and where you store it,
+- what type of sensitive data you operate and where you store it,

-• what or who can be harmed if there is a security incident,
+- what or who can be harmed if there is a security incident (e.g, data breaches),

-After figuring all the mentioned aspects out, you should record your findings.
-Don’t forget to review and update your risk assessment plan regularly.
+After figuring out all compliance gaps, you should record your findings.
+Don’t forget to review and update your risk assessment plan regularly to make sure you always have a valid and fast incident response tactic.

 Security should always be in the first place.
 Compliance is only a set of regulations and rules on how to manage your organization’s security.
-Thus, your main goal should always be data security that inlines with Compliance regulations.
+Thus, your main goal should always be data protection that aligns with Compliance regulations.

 Moreover, even if you follow the most secure compliance regulations, your organization can still experience security incidents.
 Let’s just remember the Okta case, when it suffered a hacker attack on its GitHub repositories.